 Also on the Unesco World Heritage List, this shrine has provided refuge for important historical figures and now displays scrolls, armour, nō (stylised dance-drama) masks and painted fusuma (sliding doors) from those times.
 Swordsman and general Minamoto Yoshitsune fled here after incurring the wrath of his brother, the first Kamakura shogun.
 After a dispute for succession in Kyoto, emperor Go-Daigo set up a rival court in Yoshino and stayed here during palace construction.
 Toyotomi Hideyoshi hosted a 5000-person hanami (blossom-viewing) party in 1594.

-Continuing another 300m up the street brings you to a side road to the left (the first turn past the post office) that leads to this small shrine that has a good view back to Kimpusen-ji and the hito-me-sen-bon (1000 trees in a glance) viewpoint.
+From Kimpusen-ji, continue 300m to a side road to the left (the first turn past the post office) leading to this shrine.
+There are good views back to Kimpusen-ji and the hito-me-sen-bon viewpoint.